-We need to open Windows’s Command prompt as an administrator and navigate to JDK’s folder at jdk\jre\lib\security.
+We need to open the Windows Command prompt as an administrator and navigate at JDK’s folder at jdk\jre\lib\security.

-Hint: A little hint if you are more familiar with Linux based systems – if you open folder in Windows’s window, copy the path to the folder and place it into quotation marks in command prompt.
-Executing command changes the directory instantly.
+Hint: A little hint if you are more familiar with Linux based systems than Windows.
+If you open a folder in Windows, copy the path to the folder and place it into quotation marks in the command prompt.
+Executing the command changes the directory instantly.

 Then, upon the folder, we need just to run the following command to register the certificate into the keystore on your system:

 keytool -keystore cacerts -importcert -alias documentdbemulator -file documentdbemulatorcert.cer

 Hint: Keytool is a tool located in your Java installation, so you need to have jdk/bin on your PATH for this to work.

 If you need a hint with registration, check this tutorial at Microsoft Azure website where you learn how to add a root certificate to the certification authority certificates storage.
 However instead of bc2025.cer name in tutorial use name of your certificate.

 Otherwise, when the prompt asks for a password, type your password.
 More likely you didn’t change it, so default password is changeit.
 Following, you get a question, if you trust this certificate.
 Answer it simply yes.

 That is it.
 The certificate is registered, and Azure Cosmos DB Emulator should be now created securely and with ease.

 Using emulator with local Spring Boot app development